St. Casimir Church (Cleveland): Original Church

 In a few months the handsome exterior of the building was completed.
 Its dimensions were: 50 ft length, 125 ft width, 41 ft height; the upper story served as a church, and the lower served as a parochial school, divided into four rooms.
 The cost of building, exclusive of interior finish, was $16,000.
 As soon as the edifice was enclosed, a temporary altar was erected and plain chairs, in lieu of pews, were provided in one of the large rooms in the unplastered upper story, and divine service was held for the first time on Christmas, 1892.
 The parish school was opened in February, 1893, with a good attendance.
 Rosinski continued to attend St. Casimir's as a mission church until the appointment of Father P. M. Cerveny as first resident pastor, July 17, 1893.
 Under his direction, in November, 1893, only the ceilings were plastered, when part of the scaffolding collapsed, resulting in injury to some of the workmen; the work was then stopped for a time.

 The dedication ceremony was performed by Horstmann on May 30, 1897, with Rosinski, founder of the parish, being the celebrant of the Solemn High Mass.
 George Francis Houck, then the Chancellor, wrote in 1903 that, "it was indeed a day of rejoicing for the people, whose hard earned money had been freely given towards the erection of another temple to God."

-Present Church

 Priests

 This is an incomplete table of assigned Priests.
 Please help by expanding it.